src="https://www.facebook.com/tr?id=1221358201701323&ev=PageView&noscript=1"

 Understanding REM Sleep

 While you’re in the REM stage of sleep, your eyes move rapidly (giving this stage its name), darting back and forth under your closed lids.
-It is during this state that most of your dreaming takes place.
+It is during this state that most of your vivid dreaming takes place.
 At the same time, your muscles become temporarily paralyzed—important so that you don’t attempt to act out those dreams.
 REM sleep involves more brain activity than NREM and is considered a more “wakeful” state, as your heart rate and blood pressure increase to levels close to what you experience when you are awake.

 Why Is REM Sleep Important?